Top 15 Venture Capital Firms for Information Technology Startups

 14. BlueRun Ventures

-BlueRun Ventures is a San Mateo-based firm that has been investing in technology since 1998.
-They focus on early and late-stage opportunities across mobile software, services, and financial technology.
+BlueRun Ventures is a San Mateo-based firm that has been investing since 1998.
+They provide capital to companies from seed to late stage, with a focus on mobile software, services, and financial technology.

-- Industries of focus: Mobile Software, Financial Services, FinTech
+Industries of focus: Mobile Software, Financial Services, FinTech, Information Technology

-- Notable investments: Waze, PayPal, Coupa Software, Hello Heart
+Notable portfolio companies: Waze (acquired by Google), PayPal, Coupa Software, Hello Heart

 You can refer to their website here.